Connect with others who understand.

 • Cold, dry weather

-• Irritating ingredients in products such as soaps, detergents, and chemicals
+• Irritating ingredients in soaps, detergents, or skin products

-People with certain medical conditions or diseases have been found to be at a higher risk of developing seborrheic dermatitis.
-These conditions include human immunodeficiency virus (HIV), Parkinson’s disease, epilepsy, depression, alcoholism, and eating disorders.
+People with certain medical conditions or diseases are at a higher risk of developing seborrheic dermatitis.
+Some of these conditions include infections such as HIV/AIDS, a compromised immune system, and neurological disorders such as Parkinson’s disease.

 How Is Seborrheic Dermatitis Diagnosed?

-• Atopic dermatitis — Dry skin that’s inflamed and itchy
+• Atopic dermatitis — Dry skin, inflamed, itchy skin

-• Rosacea — Facial redness or brownish discoloration, depending on your natural skin tone
+• Rosacea — Red or brownish patches on the face, depending on skin tone

-• Psoriasis — Scaly, dry patches of skin with a rash
+• Psoriasis — Scaly, dry patches or a rash

-• Discoid lupus — Disclike rashes on the face and scalp
+• Lupus erythematosus — Disc-shaped rashes on the face or scalp

 • Nummular dermatitis — Pink, red, or brown coin-shaped rashes

-• Lichen simplex chronicus — Dry, itchy, thickened skin
+• Lichen simplex chronicus — Thick, dry, itchy, skin

-Doctors will make a differential diagnosis by comparing your symptoms with those of other skin conditions.
-The location of lesions, plaques, and rashes can tell your doctor a lot about what condition you may have.
-They may also do tests such as a fungal culture or skin biopsy.
-Compared with other skin conditions, seborrheic dermatitis looks much different under a microscope.
+Healthcare providers will compare your symptoms with those of other skin conditions to make the right diagnosis.
+The location of lesions, plaques, and rashes can tell your healthcare provider a lot about what condition you may have.
+If needed, a skin biopsy can confirm whether you have seborrheic dermatitis or something else.

 Common Symptoms of Seborrheic Dermatitis

-Sebaceous glands exist everywhere on your skin except the palms and soles.
+Sebaceous glands are found on most parts of the skin (except for your palms and soles).
 As a result, seborrheic dermatitis can be found on many parts of the body.
-It often affects the scalp and face, especially the:
+It most often affects the scalp and face, especially around the:

 • Ears